upperlinecode/CS-and-the-City-Curriculum/react/parent-child.md

 `Album` receives the `data` as props, and renders an `<h3>` showing the name of the album.
 Note: we could imagine making some small updates to this code in order to show multiple albums, right?

 The remaining data, however, doesn't get used by `Album`.
-In this case `AlbumArt` might show album artwork and `TrackList` could show a tracklist.
+In this case `AlbumArt` might show an image of album artwork and `TrackList` could show a list of songs.
 Data from `props` is passed to each of those components as `image` and `songs`, respectively, but those props could have been called anything.

 #### `./AlbumArt.js`
 ```javascript